 Tesla's U.S. factory to stay open as coronavirus lockdown begins -report

-March 16 (Reuters) - U.S. electric vehicle maker Tesla Inc TSLA.O plans to operate its Fremont factory on Tuesday, when San Francisco's Bay Area begins a three-week lockdown to rein in the spread of a coronavirus, the Electrek online media said.
+March 16 (Reuters) - U.S. electric vehicle maker Tesla Inc TSLA.Owill be allowed to continue operating its Fremont factory as the San Francisco Bay Area on Tuesday begins a three-week lockdown to rein in the spread of coronavirus, the Los Angeles Times reported.

 The county is one of six covered by a 'shelter in place' order from regional authorities that limits activity, travel and business functions to only the most essential, and advises people to stay home except for the most crucial reasons.

+Under the county's order, "gas stations, auto-supply, auto-repair and related facilities" are considered essential businesses, but it was unclear if Tesla managed to get an exemption under that rule.

-The factory is planned to be in operation on Tuesday, Tesla told factory employees, the Electrek reported, citing comments received from Tesla workers.
+Tesla told workers that the factory is planned to be in operation on Tuesday, the LA Times reported late on Monday, citing comments received from Tesla workers.

-But it was unclear if Tesla managed to get an exemption of the type mentioned in the order for "auto-supply," it added.

-Citing a county spokesman, the Los Angeles Times said Alameda county had declared Tesla an "essential business" that is allowed to remain in operation.

-In an internal memo on Monday, Chief Executive Elon Musk told Tesla employees he was not aware of any who had tested positive for the virus, and urged them to stay home if they felt the "slightest bit ill or even uncomfortable," sources familiar with the matter told Reuters.
+In an internal memo on Monday, Tesla Chief Executive Officer Elon Musk told employees he was not aware of any who had tested positive for the virus, and urged them to stay home if they felt the "slightest bit ill or even uncomfortable," sources familiar with the matter told Reuters.

-Bay Area counties reported 273 virus infections by Monday.
-California has reported six deaths from the respiratory illness.
+Bay Area counties had reported 273 coronavirus infections by Monday.
+California has reported six deaths from the COVID-19 respiratory illness caused by the virus.

-(Reporting by Ann Maria Shibu in Bengaluru and Yilei Sun in Beijing; Editing by Miyoung Kim and Clarence Fernandez)
+(Reporting by Ann Maria Shibu in Bengaluru, Yilei Sun in Beijing and Tina Bellon in New York; Editing by Miyoung Kim, Clarence Fernandez and Paul Simao)

 ((AnnMaria.Shibu@thomsonreuters.com; +1 646 223 8780; + 91 80 6749 2795;))